“Knowing is not enough; we must apply. Willing is not enough; we must do.”

 Moving from knowledge to skill is a long-term goal

 After examining the difference between knowledge and skill, we can support that getting new knowledge may be a quick process, but learning and applying new skills doesn’t happen overnight.
-That’s why it’s crucial to adopt a lifelong learning mindset.
+That’s why it’s crucial to adopt a continuous learning mindset.
 When you care about reaching company goals and supporting employee well-being, you need to be prepared to invest in long-term behavior change results.

 That means building a training strategy that supports skill transfer.
 Then, stick with your strategy to move employees past understanding and on to real, lasting behavior change.